 The Saints’ Resurrection Body

 42 So too with the resurrection of the dead: the body is sown in corruption, it is raised in incorruption.
 43 It is sown in dishonor, it is raised in glory.
 It is sown in weakness, it is raised in power.
 44 It is sown a natural body, it is raised a spiritual body.
 If there is a natural body, there is also a spiritual body.
-45 And so it is written, “The first man, Adam, became a living soul.”15 The last Adam became a life-giving spirit.
+45 And so it is written, “The first man, Adam, became a living soul”;15 but the last Adam became a life-giving spirit.
 46 However, the spiritual is not first, but the natural; then comes the spiritual.
-47 The first man was from the earth, earthly; the second man was from heaven.
-48 As was the earthly, so too are those who are earthly;16 and as is the heavenly, so too are those who are heavenly.
-49 Moreover, just as we have borne the image of the earthly, so too shall we bear the image of the heavenly.
+47 The first man came from the earth, and was made of earth; the second man came from heaven.
+48 As was the man made of earth, so too are those made of earth;16 and as is the man who is heavenly, so too are those who are heavenly.
+49 Moreover, just as we have borne the image of the earthly man, so too shall we bear the image of the heavenly.

 A Resurrection Mystery